Information for Students

 Please note: the deadline for the approval of amendments is the 24th of each month.
 All outcomes are ratified at the end of each month and students are emailed their outcomes within the first 2 weeks of the month following ratification

-Once amendments have been approved by your examiner(s) by email confirmation, your outcome will be sent to the Research Degrees Examination Board Chair for approval by the end of the month and students will be emailed their outcome and award letter within the first 2 weeks of the month following ratification.
+Once the Post amendments confirmation form has been emailed to the RDET your outcome will be sent to the Research Degrees Examination Board Chair for approval by the end of the month and students will be emailed their outcome and award letter within the first 2 weeks of the month following ratification.

 STAGE 9 - Award